neuro4ml/neuro4ml.github.io/Week_0/3-History.md

 {cite:t}`https://doi.org/10.1073/pnas.1403112111` found that training a CNN to perform well at a task actually gave internal representations that were a close match to neural data recorded in the visual system.
 {cite:t}`https://doi.org/10.1016/j.neuron.2018.03.044` found the same thing in the auditory cortex.
-This led {cite:t}`https://doi.org/10.1101/407007` to propose a “brain score” and [leaderboard](https://www.brain-score.org/) to track which models gave the closest match to neural data.
+This led {cite:t}`https://doi.org/10.1101/407007` to propose a "brain score" and [leaderboard](https://www.brain-score.org/) to track which models gave the closest match to neural data.

 But the story isn't over, and there are lots of people out there who are not convinced by this: